senkrad76/Anidea-for-SmartThings/README.md

 # Anidea for SmartThings &copy; Graham Johnson (orangebucket)
 Assorted SmartThings bits and bobs that were created for use within the author's personal SmartThings environment, but hopefully to a standard that could potentially make them useful to others.

+The following device handlers deliberately do not define a UI for the SmartThings Classic app.

 - [Anidea for Aqara Button / Aqara Contact / Aqara Motion / Aqara Temperature / Aqara Vibration / Mijia Contact](#anidea-for-aqara-button--aqara-contact--aqara-motion--aqara-temperature--aqara-vibration--mijia-contact)
   - [Anidea for Aqara Contact](#anidea-for-aqara-contact)
   - [Anidea for Aqara Motion](#anidea-for-aqara-motion)